villhei/elixirtut/README.md

 end
 ```

-Above is an example of the module `Temperature` which consists of conversion functions between temperatures reported in celsius, kelvin and fahrenheit.
+The above is an example of the module `Temperature` which consists of conversion functions between temperatures reported in celsius, kelvin and fahrenheit.
 The functions do not have an explicit return statement, instead the functions return the value the expression representing the function body evaluates to.
 In this case, the expressions of the functions evaluate to the result of the calculation declared in the function body.

 ```elixir
 defmodule PersonOps do